Topology of the Gr\"unbaum-Hadwiger-Ramos hyperplane mass partition problem: The Ramos conjecture for

 Tuples of hyperplanes $(H_{u'}, H_{v'})$ with $(u',v') \in W$ that still intersect the moment curve in the corresponding $\epsilon$-balls parametrize a neighborhood of $(u,v)$.
 The local neighborhood consisting of pairs of hyperplanes with the same orientation still intersecting the moment curve in the corresponding $\epsilon$-balls can be naturally parametrized by $\prod_{i=2}^{2d} (-\epsilon, \epsilon)$, where the first $d$ factors correspond to neighborhoods of the $x_i$ and the last $d-1$ factors to $\epsilon$-balls around $y_2, \dots, y_d$.
 A natural basis of the tangent space at $(u,v)$ is obtained via the push-forward of the canonical basis of $\R^{2d-1}$ as tangent space at the origin.

 Consider the subspace $Z \subseteq W$ that consists of pairs of hyperplanes $(H_u, H_v)$ in~$W$ that each intersect the moment curve in $d$ points.
 It has two path-components determined by the orientation of $H_v$.
 The path-components of $Z$ are contractible as each hyperplane can be continuously moved to intersect the moment curve in $d$ fixed points.
-On each part the orientation around the roots given above derives from the same global orientation since the given bases of tangent spaces transform into one another along this contraction path.
+On each part the orientation around the zeros given above derives from the same global orientation since the given bases of tangent spaces transform into one another along this contraction path.
 The map $\varepsilon_2\colon (H_u, H_v) \longmapsto (H_u, H_{-v})$ is orientation-preserving if and only if $d$ is even.

-Any two neighborhoods of distinct roots of the test map $\phi$ can be mapped onto each other by a composition of coordinate charts since their domains coincide.
-This is a smooth map of degree $1$: the Jacobian at the root is the identity map.
-Let $(u,v)$ and $(x,y)$ be roots in the same path-component of $Z$ of the test map $\phi$ and let $\Psi$ be the change of coordinate chart described above.
+Any two neighborhoods of distinct zeroes of the test map $\phi$ can be mapped onto each other by a composition of coordinate charts since their domains coincide.
+This is a smooth map of degree $1$: the Jacobian at the zero is the identity map.
+Let $(u,v)$ and $(x,y)$ be zeroes in the same path-component of $Z$ of the test map $\phi$ and let $\Psi$ be the change of coordinate chart described above.
 Then $\phi$ and $\phi\circ\Psi$ differ in a neighborhood of $(u,v)$ just by a permutation of coordinates.
 This permutation is always even by the following:

 \begin{claim*} {Let $A$ and $B$ be finite sets of the same cardinality.
 Then the cardinality of the symmetric sum $A \vartriangle B$ is even.} \end{claim*}

 Up to orientation of $H_u$ the hyperplanes $H_u$ and $H_v$ are completely determined by the set of measures that $H_u$ cuts once.
 Let $A \subseteq \{1, \dots, j\}$ be the set of indices of measures that $H_u$ intersects once, and let $B \subseteq \{1, \dots, j\}$ be the same set for $H_v$.
 Then $\Psi$ is a composition of a multiple of $A \vartriangle B$ transpositions and, hence, an even permutation.